As you read this article, you might be sitting at your desk, dreaming of living a freer lifestyle.

 The fact is that while it’s good to feel inspired, you then need to actually act on that inspiration to live a Nomad Capitalist lifestyle.

-Now, this isn’t some sovereign citizen nonsense where you go off the grid and refuse to pay a dime in taxes.
+This isn’t some sovereign citizen nonsense where you go off the grid and refuse to pay a dime in taxes.
 All that will do is land you in jail.

 Instead, becoming a tax-free global citizen is about making real changes that allow you to legally reduce your tax burden, build your wealth faster, and live a freer life.

-I certainly understand that sentiment, but it’s not a recipe for success.
+We certainly understand that sentiment, but it’s not a recipe for success.

 To truly take advantage of all that the world has to offer while going offshore to lower your tax burden, you have to be willing to do things like move or hire remote workers.